About the Board of Trustees

 Dr. Wallhagen has conducted a number of research projects in gerontology and chronic care management.
 Her research and publications focus on studies of: the experience of control in caregivers and in persons with diabetes; successful aging for persons with chronic conditions; self-care and symptom management; cross-cultural interventions to support family caregivers with dementia; and the impact of hearing impairment on older adults.
 She recently completed a four-year longitudinal study of the experience of hearing impairment in older adults and their partners.
 In January 2006, Dr. Wallhagen became the director of the UCSF/John A. Hartford Center of Geriatric Nursing Excellence as it entered its second five years of funding.

 Dr. Wallhagen was appointed to the HLAA Board of Trustees in June 2010.

-Committees: Dr. Wallhagen serves as the Chair of the Development Committee and also serves on the Executive and Strategic Planning Committees.
+Committees: Dr. Wallhagen serves on the Development and Executive Committees.

 Jan Blustein, M.D., Ph.D.